Want to get married at City Hall? Here’s what to do:

 The wedding ceremony will take about 15 minutes.
 If you need an interpreter, please make arrangements to have one at your ceremony.
 Please remember to bring your marriage license with you to City Hall.Please note:

-- Only up to four guests will be allowed due to COVID-19 precautions and protocols.
+Please be on time and only four (4) guests will be allowed due to COVID-19 precautions.
 ALL guests must wear masks.
+No exceptions!

 Arrive at City Hall early.
 If you’re late, we charge an extra $25.
 The City Clerk and Assistant City Clerk are Justices of the Peace and perform ceremonies at: